Can I Sue for Child Support Enforcement?

 National Child Support Enforcement

-In the past, child support enforcement was left to the states.
-The inconsistency led to confusion and let deadbeat parents slip through the cracks.
+In the past, only the states handled child support enforcement.
+The inconsistency between the states led to confusion and let deadbeat parents slip through the cracks.

 Congress also created the Office of Child Support Enforcement (OCSE).
 This office works with state and tribal agencies to develop programs based on overarching guidelines.
 It also provides many helpful resources to parents and professionals trying to enforce court-ordered child support.
-These include a comprehensive handbook available directly to parents, as well as a parent-locator service available by working with your local child support service.
+These include a comprehensive handbook available directly to parents and a parent-locator service available by working with your local child support service.

 Despite federal standards, child support laws still vary widely from state to state.
-Therefore, a local family law attorney can be a crucial ally in securing past due child support payments.
+So, a local family law attorney is a crucial ally in securing past-due child support payments.

 National Child Support Statistics

-Despite robust government programs, ensuring that minors receive financial support from both parents is still an ongoing social problem.
+Despite robust government programs, ensuring that minors get financial support from both parents is still an ongoing social problem.
 The Census Bureau reports that nearly 22 million children had a parent living outside their home in 2018.
-Thirty percent of these children lived in poverty (i.e., three times the rate of children that lived with both parents).
+Thirty percent of these children lived in poverty (i.e., three times the rate of children who lived with both parents).

-Sadly, mothers are disproportionately impacted compared to fathers.
-In 2017, 44.7% of custodial mothers participated in at least one public assistance program compared to 26.2% of custodial fathers.
+Sadly, mothers are disproportionately affected compared with fathers.
+In 2017, 44.7% of custodial mothers participated in at least one public assistance program compared with 26.2% of custodial fathers.

 Interstate Child Support Enforcement

-In many cases, problems arise when a child or parent moves out of state.
-To make sure deadbeat parents do not evade their child support obligations by moving states, all 50 states have adopted the Uniform Interstate Family Support Act (UIFSA).
+Often, problems arise when a child or parent moves out of state.
+All 50 states have adopted the Uniform Interstate Family Support Act (UIFSA) to make sure deadbeat parents don't evade their child support obligations by moving states.
 This law sets a baseline for establishing, modifying, and enforcing child support orders across state lines.

 Before UIFSA, two states could each issue a support order in one case.
 This led to confusion and delay when enforcing child support obligations.
-UIFSA solved the problem by allowing only one “controlling order" to be active at a time.
-Once a controlling order is issued in one state, it may be registered with another state's child support enforcement agency.
-The registered order can then be enforced in the new state in the same manner as in the issuing state.
+UIFSA solved the problem by allowing only one "controlling order" to be active.
+Once one state issues a controlling order, another state's child support enforcement agency can register it.
+The new state can enforce the registered order against the non-custodial parent in the new state in the same manner as in the issuing state.

 For more, see Child Support Enforcement Under UIFSA and How Do I Find a Parent for Child Support?